countpauper/countpauper/Angel/Design/Language Design.md

 `cat()` is equivalent to `cat`.

 ## Clause
-a predicate is true if it is implied and it's antecedent is true.
+a predicate is true if it is implied and its antecedent is true.
 The predicate implied is separated from it's condition with the `:` operator.
 This means the implication is true if the conditions are true.
 New knowledge (the set of statements that are true) can be infered from this during a query.